How can we help?

 Variable rate loans

-ING Variable Home Loan interest rates for new and existing owner occupier and investor borrowers will decrease by 0.25% p.a. from 3 June 2025.
+ING Variable Home Loan interest rates for new and existing owner occupier and investor borrowers will increase by 0.25% p.a. from 10 February 2026.

 Repayment amounts